-Self-employed contractors working through a limited company can benefit from tax advantages, but you must comply with IR35 rules in order to do so lawfully.
-IR35 is in place to make sure that contractors working in the same way as permanent full-time or part-time employees pay the same tax and national insurance as an employee to crack down on tax avoidance.
+Self-employed contractors working through a limited company can benefit from tax advantages, but IR35 rules change the way this can be done lawfully.
+IR35 seeks to make sure that contractors working in the same way as permanent full-time or part-time employees pay the same tax and National Insurance as an employee to crack down on tax avoidance.

-In this guide we’ll answer some of the most frequently asked questions about IR35, such as ‘what does IR35 mean?’, ‘how does IR35 work?’, ‘what is IR35? ’ and ‘who does IR35 affect?’.
+In this guide, we’ll answer some of the most frequently asked questions about IR35, including:

 What is IR35?